Gamester17/home-assistant.io/source/_integrations/zha.markdown

 ## Troubleshooting

+### General tips

+Adding a USB extension cable will move your USB stick away from the computer you've connected it to.
+This can reduce interference, and improve your range.

+Add an external antenna to your coordinator, and position the antenna away from the computer.

+Ensure that any WiFi router/access point, WiFi USB stick, Z-Wave stick, or RF433 stick are as far away as you can get them (preferably at least one meter if you can).
+This will also reduce interference.

+Check the WiFi channels in use, to see if your router/access point is now talking over your Zigbee mesh.
+If so change the channel of the WiFi access point and lock it.
+If you have to change the channel of your Zigbee mesh then you'll have to re-pair your devices.

+Add more routers between the problem devices and the next nearest router.

+If you're still stuck at that point, head over the #zigbee channel on the [Home Assistant Discord server](https://discord.gg/c5DvZ4e), or the [Zigbee section of the community forum](https://community.home-assistant.io/c/configuration/zigbee).

+### ZHA exception and deviation handling

+Zigbee devices that deviate from or do not fully conform to the standard specifications set by the [Zigbee Alliance](https://www.zigbee.org) may require the development of custom [ZHA Device Handlers](https://github.com/dmulcahey/zha-device-handlers) (ZHA custom quirks handler implementation) to for all their functions to work properly with the ZHA integration in Home Assistant.
+These ZHA Device Handlers for Home Assistant can thus be used to parse custom messages to and from Zigbee devices.

+The custom quirks implementations for zigpy implemented as ZHA Device Handlers are a similar concept to that of [Hub-connected Device Handlers for the SmartThings Classics platform](https://docs.smartthings.com/en/latest/device-type-developers-guide/) as well that of [Zigbee-Herdsman Converters / Zigbee-Shepherd Converters as used by Zigbee2mqtt](https://www.zigbee2mqtt.io/how_tos/how_to_support_new_devices.html), meaning they are virtual representation of a physical device that expose additional functionality that is not provided out-of-the-box by the existing integration between these platforms.
+See [Device Specifics](#Device-Specifics) for details.

 ### Add Philips Hue bulbs that have previously been added to another bridge

 Philips Hue bulbs that have previously been added to another bridge won't show up during search.
 You have to restore your bulbs back to factory settings first.
 To achieve this, you basically have the following options.